 Keep a regular check on your caravan or motorhome, and above all keep the interior as clean as you possibly can.

 Over to you…

-Got any hints and tips you’d like to pass on to fellow caravan owners regarding preventing damage from vermin?
+Got any hints and tips you’d like to pass on to fellow caravan and motorhome owners about preventing damage from vermin in caravans or motorhomes?
 Please add a comment below.